-Helping companies through smart tree planting to become visibly more sustainable, address CSR, attain talents and improve the bottom line and at the same time, address deforestation and unsustainable farming.
+Helping companies through smart tree planting to become visibly more sustainable, address CSR, attain talents and improve the bottom line and at the same time, address deforestation and regenerate.

 What is smart tree planting?
 Companies can adopt specific trees through EcoMatcher’s platform planted by vetted tree planting organisations in a range of countries.
-The platform gives access to data about those trees (including (GPS) location, species, CO2, farmer).
+The platform gives access to data about those trees (including (GPS) location, species and farmer).

-Digital tools (including API, customization) are being provided to enable companies to fully make use of those trees for reward, engagement, loyalty and transparent carbon offsetting programs.
+Digital tools (including API, customization) are being provided to enable companies to fully make use of those trees for reward, engagement, loyalty and events.

 Bas Fransen – CEO

 After graduating from Delft University of Technology and after his time as officer of the Royal Dutch Navy, Bas had executive roles with Philips CE, Philips Semiconductors, IBM Technology and ASML before he started his startup career.
 Bas has been in Asia for over 20 years and lived in Taiwan, Japan and Singapore before he moved to Hong Kong.